veereddy-dba/project4/README.md

 You can find a detailed [project rubric, here](https://review.udacity.com/#!/rubrics/2576/view).

-**The final implementation of the project will showcase your abilities to operationalize production microservices.**
+**The final implementation of the project will showcase your abilities to operationalize production microservices**

 2. Setup the Environment